Frequently Asked Questions about CDER

 No drug product is "perfectly" safe.
 Every single drug that affects the body will have some side effects.
 Since the FDA considers both the benefits and risks of all medications before approval, side effects are generally not serious.
 For every drug FDA approves, the benefits are balanced against its risks.
-In addition, FDA makes sure the labeling (package insert) outlines the benefits and risks reported in the tested population.
+In addition, FDA makes sure the labeling (Prescribing Information) outlines the benefits and risks reported in the tested population.
 You and your health-care provider should decide together if the benefits outweigh the risks for YOU.
 Talking about your medicines with your health-care provider is just as important and good for your health as a complete check-up and taking your medicine as directed.

 - What is the name of the medication, and what is it for?

 - How and when do I take it, and for how long?